 - Increase access to the curriculum for disabled pupils.
 This encompasses teaching and learning and the wider curriculum of the school (such as participation in after-school clubs, leisure and cultural activities or school visits).
-It also covers the provision of specialist or auxiliary aids and equipment, which may assist these pupils in accessing the curriculum. - Improve and maintain access to the physical environment of the school, adding specialist facilities as necessary; the Business Manager monitors accessible access within school site in close liaison with SENCO and external agencies. - Make written information more accessible to disabled pupils by providing information in a range of different ways; examples might include hand-outs, timetables, textbooks and information about the school and school events.
+It also covers the provision of specialist or auxiliary aids and equipment, which may assist these pupils in accessing the curriculum. - Improve and maintain access to the physical environment of the school, adding specialist facilities as necessary; the Business Manager monitors accessible access within school site in close liaison with SENCO and external agencies. - Make written information more accessible by providing it in different formats, e.g. (Braille or) larger font.